Chlorosis: Causes, Symptoms, and Management

 What Causes Chlorosis?

-Chlorosis can result from several underlying issues, including:
+The causes of Chlorosis are complex and can result from several underlying issues, including:

 Nutrient Deficiencies: A lack of essential nutrients like iron, manganese, or zinc can prevent the tree from producing enough chlorophyll.